Proverbs, maxims and sayings are often used by the Burmese people to illustrate the point, to make eloquent speeches, and to engage in

 (သမ္ဘူလ | Thun2 Bu2 La1) that he

-met before he was a king one day arrived his Palace with a son he did not know existed.
+met before he was a king one day arrived at his Palace gate with a son he did not know he had.
 By that time, the king had already

 appointed one of his grandsons Alaungsithu

 (အလောင်းစည်သူ | A-loun3 Si2 Thu2) as heir to the throne.